GOG.com: Market share

-Controversy
+Controversies

 Issues over release of Devotion

 Devotion from the Taiwanese studio Red Candle Games had previously been removed from digital storefronts in early 2019 after it was found the game included content critical of Xi Jinping, the General Secretary of the Chinese Communist Party and faced numerous complaints from Chinese gamers.
 Red Candle Games apologized and stated they would remove the content, but had not been able to bring the game back.
 In December, Red Candle and GOG had announced that GOG would offer Devotion later that month, but within a few hours of the announcement, GOG reversed its decision, stating that they reconsidered this "after receiving many messages from gamers".
 The move was met with criticism and accusations of censorship.

 Hitman (2016) release

-On 17 September 2021, Game of the Year edition of Hitman was released on the storefront, which was met with a big backlash from store's users, as the game, while could be played offline, still required an online connection to have most of its content, e.g. rankings, unlocked, even though the game's page stated that no activation or online connection was required.
-GOG later issued a statement saying that they "will not tolerate review-bombing and will be removing posts that do not follow our review-guidelines", which was also met with a negative feedback.
-As a result, the game had a rating of 1.4 stars out of 5 possible, making it the lowest rated game in GOG and the lowest rated entry in the series.
-On 8 October, the game was removed, followed by the announcement from staff team, saying that they "shouldn't have released it in its current form".
+On 17 September 2021, the Game of the Year edition of Hitman was released on the storefront.
+While the game could be played offline, a large amount of its content required an internet connection.
+Following backlash and heavy review bombing from gamers, GOG issued a statement explaining they were looking into the situation, and on 8 October, they removed the game from their storefront, stating they "shouldn't have released it in its current form".